joao-conde/libdsa/README.md

 A personal endeavor to **learn the inner workings** of different **data structures** and **algorithms**.

-Consider using production-ready template container libraries focusing on performance as opposed to readability.
+This library has been written for educational purposes.
+Consider using production-ready template container libraries focused on performance as opposed to readability.

 ## Features